 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Raising your FICO score

 Curious about credit scores?
-Give us a call: 954.920.9799.
+Give us a call at 954.920.9799.